Skip to content

 memory: true

-Clone the VM
+Clone a VM

 apiVersion: infra.virtrigaud.io/v1beta1